prikhi/pencil/docs/source/reference/behaviours.rst

 Input value
 ^^^^^^^^^^^

-* **propertyName**: name of property.
+* **propertyName**: name of CSS property.
-* **value**: value is assigned to propertyName.
+* **value**: value to assign to propertyName.

 Result
 ^^^^^^

-The the CSS property "propertyName" of the target object is assigned with the provided value.
+The the CSS property "propertyName" of the target object is assigned the provided value.

 Example
 ^^^^^^^